LazyRacc00n/HPC-project/README.md

-# HIGH PPPPERFOMANCE COMPUTING PROJECT
+# HIGH PERFOMANCE COMPUTING PROJECT
 The parallelization of the Game of Life  in openMP, MPI and CUDA